NeatU CSS Framework

 Hey, this is red alert with border.

-Hey, alert only has an outline.
+Hey, this alert only has an outline.

 Hey, this alert is a little round around the corners.